Pada Malayalam Movie

 Cast: Kunchako Boban, Vinayakan, Joju George, Dileesh Pothen, Prakash Raj, Arjun Radhakrishnan

-Visualizing a real incident for the cinematic experience is a massive task that needs a clear-cut execution with thrilling moments and should successfully arouse a sense of curiosity in the audience.
-Pada ticks all the boxes and gives us a fine film that recreates the events that happened on 4 October 1996 by balancing between reality and fiction.
+Adapting a real incident for the cinematic experience is a massive task that needs a clear-cut execution with thrilling moments and should successfully arouse a sense of curiosity in the audience.
+Pada ticks all the boxes and gives us a fine film that recreates the events that happened on 4 October 1996, creating the right balance between reality and fiction.

 Read: Malayalam movies to watch on Amazon Prime

 The film narrates the entire incident from the day before the incident to the day after the incident and how the four men worked out their audacious plan.
-The four main characters are not some drama craving woke liberalists.
-They are aware of their actions and their consequences.
+The four main characters are not some drama-craving woke liberalists.
+They are aware of their actions and its consequences.
 They know what they are fighting for.
 While being held hostage, the collector throws some explanations and justifications at them to which the men give befitting replies, indicating that they have done their research.
 Their only intention is to be the voice for the voiceless.
 They are not ready to turn a blind eye as power play devours the marginalized community.
-Though the four main characters appear to be fearless, a tinge of nervousness is palpable in their facial expressions.
-But the enraged fists they raise as they declare their protest clearly make a statement.
+Though the four main characters appear to be fearless, a tinge of nervousness is palpable.
+But the enraged fists they raise as they declare their protest makes a statement loud and clear.

 Every actor lives up to the expectations.
 Kunchako Boban, Joju George, Dileesh Pothen, and Vinayakan who play the four protagonists are excellent in their performances and complement each other well.
 Unnimaya Prasad, Kani Kusruthi, and Indrans who make brief appearances also leave a memorable performance in Pada.
 Arjun Radhakrishnan who plays the collector being held hostage needs a special mention here.
 Amidst the powerful and radiant performances of the already credible actors, Arjun stands tall and doesn’t get lost in their strength.
 It’s just these five actors in the room and we feel claustrophobic only when the scene demands it.